gadi-n/enablon/README.md

 Enhancements for Comprehensive Testing:
 While this project provides valuable insights, for a complete testing solution the following additions should be made:

+* Expand test method coverage: Increase the breadth and depth of test scenarios to ensure comprehensive coverage of all functionalities.
+* Update elements.yaml with all the relevant HTML elements.
 * API testing (if applicable).
 * Performance and stress testing.
 * Visual testing using tools like Applitools Eyes (https://applitools.com/platform/eyes/).